Bhazooka/C_zics/README.md

-# Raylib C++ Starter Template
+# Raylib C++

-Raylib C++ Starter Template for Visual Studio Code on Windows.
+Cloth simulation in Raylib

+Use f5 to run the project